 And in November, the government had to revise its bailout package, raising its aid further, to about $150 billion.

-Last year, AIG said it would sell all assets except its U.S. property and casualty business, foreign general insurance and an ownership interest in some foreign life operations, to pay back the government.
+AIG plans to sell all assets except its U.S. property and casualty business, foreign general insurance and an ownership interest in some foreign life operations, as it looks to pay back the government.